lak2299/Caremonitor/caremonitor/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Overview

+This is an Angular application that implements authentication and API integration.
+The application consists of:

+A Login Page for authentication.

+A Dashboard Page displaying the logged-in user's email.

+A List Page fetching and displaying API data with state management.

+Authentication handling using cookies.